PressClub Portugal · Article.

 Four exclusive new designs for the BMW M4 GT4.

-BMW M Motorsport is giving the popular GT4 model a very special appearance for its fourth limited edition season.
+BMW M Motorsport is giving the popular GT4 model a very special and striking appearance for its fourth season in a limited version.

 send an e-mail

 Munich.
-Four wins: BMW M is sending the successful BMW M4 GT4 motorsport model into its fourth racing season with four exclusive new designs and is offering the four spectacular winning designs from an international design competition in limited editions to interested teams as well as BMW M fans and automobile enthusiasts.
-Since 2018, the BMW M4 GT4 has been successfully competing in numerous racing series around the world.
-In addition to performance, the BMW teams also value the rational characteristics in the areas that are important for this segment, such as mileage, cost efficiency and ease of maintenance.
-The BMW M4 GT4 can be used in sprint formats as well as with an Endurance package in endurance races and can be easily adapted to power levels relevant in terms of Balance of Performance using "Powersticks".
-The price of the BMW M4 GT4 with one of the four exclusive designs is 174,000 euros net in Germany.
-The limited edition is distributed by BMW M Motorsport dealers and BMW M Motorsport.
+Four wins: BMW M is sending the successful BMW M4 GT4 motorsport model into its fourth racing season with four exclusive new designs and is offering the four spectacular winning designs from an internal design competition in a limited edition to interested customer teams, BMW M fans and car enthusiasts.
+Since 2018, the BMW M4 GT4 has been taking part successfully in numerous racing series around the world.
+In addition to the car’s performance, BMW customer teams also appreciate its rational features in areas important to this segment such as mileage, cost efficiency and ease of maintenance.
+The BMW M4 GT4 can be used in sprint formats as well as with an endurance package in long-distance races.
+"Powersticks" make it easy to adjust the power levels to those that are relevant in terms of Balance of Performance.
+The price of the BMW M4 GT4 with one of the four exclusive designs is 174,000 Euros net in Germany.
+The limited edition will be distributed by BMW M Motorsport dealers and the BMW M GmbH customer sport sales department.

-30 designers took part in the worldwide creative competition.
-The four-member jury consisting of Adrian van Hooydonk, Head of BMW Group Design, Domagoj Dukec, Head of BMW Design, Markus Flasch, CEO BMW M GmbH, and the then BMW Group Motorsport Director Jens Marquardt selected four spectacular designs from these.
-"The quality of all the designs received was impressive and underlines the creativity of the participants, as well as their passion for motorsport.
+30 designers took part in the worldwide creative competition organised by the BMW Group and the BMW Group company Designworks.
+The four-member jury consisting of Adrian van Hooydonk, Head of BMW Group Design, Domagoj Dukec, Head of BMW Design, Markus Flasch, CEO BMW M GmbH, and Jens Marquardt, the BMW Group Motorsport Director at the time, selected four spectacular designs.
+"The quality of all the designs we received was impressive and shows just how creative and passionate our designers are about motorsport.
 All four selected designs emphasise the highly dynamic character of the BMW M4 GT4.
-However, they were particularly convincing thanks to the perfect interplay of BMW Motorsport history, classic BMW M icons and the interpretation of the number four," was the jury's conclusion.
+The jury was particularly impressed by the perfect interplay of the topics of BMW Motorsport history, classic BMW M icons and how the number four was interpreted.

 The four winning designs: